florisvlasveld/vea/README.md

 ## Slack Integration

-To include relevant messages from Slack in your daily briefing, you'll need to create and install a Slack App that can access channel history.
+To include relevant messages from Slack in your daily briefing or to send last-minute meeting briefings to your personal Slack channel, you'll need to create and install a Slack App.

 ### 1. Create a Slack App